mcpadre/mcpadre/doc/02-CONCEPTS.md

 ## Key Mechanisms

-### Managed Execution Flow
+### MCP shims

-When you do `mcpadre install` (or `mcpadre install --user`) `mcpadre run` command instead of connecting directly to a server.
+When you do `mcpadre install` (or `mcpadre install --user`) the hosts config file is updated to invoke the `mcpadre run` command instead of connecting directly to a server.
 This allows `mcpadre` to inject its management capabilities (sandboxing, configuration, environment management, logging) before the actual server process starts.

 This redirection is established by the `mcpadre install` command, which modifies the Host's settings to use `mcpadre run` as the entry point for all servers.

+### Server Lifecycle & Cleanup

+When you run `mcpadre install`, the tool analyzes your host configurations and performs cleanup:

+- **Orphaned servers**: MCP servers configured to use `mcpadre run` but no longer defined in your `mcpadre.yaml` are automatically removed from host configs
+- **Orphaned directories**: Installation directories in `.mcpadre/servers/` for servers that have been removed from configuration may need manual cleanup
+- **External servers**: Servers in your host config that don't use `mcpadre run` are left untouched - these can coexist with mcpadre-managed servers

+This ensures your host configurations stay synchronized with your `mcpadre` configuration as you add and remove servers.

 ### Sandboxing